ChimeraX docs icon

 Find Cavities installs and runs pyKVFinder locally.
 It is also implemented as the kvfinder command.
 The authors of KVFinder (at the Brazilian Biosciences National Lab) also provide a web service, but it is not used in the ChimeraX implementation.
 See also: measurements, Protein-Ligand Binding Sites tutorial, MOLE Channel Coloring tutorial, recipe for reading CASTp pockets

 Find Cavities can be started from the Binding Analysis or Structure Analysis section of the Tools menu.
+One or more atomic models should be chosen from the resulting list.
+Cavity detection settings and associated buttons:

+The results for each atomic model are tabulated in a separate cavity list window and reported in the Log.
 In the graphics window, the cavities are shown as clouds of points on a grid.
 These collections of dots are opened as (pseudo)atomic models in ChimeraX, each cavity as a separate submodel assigned a unique color.

 Cavity List